On High Moments and the Spectral Norm of Large Dilute Wigner Random Matrices: Even walks and classes of equivalence

 \vs The upper bound (3.7) represents a natural generalization of the estimates obtained for the first time in papers \cite{SS1,SS2,S} and \cite{R}.
 Further modifications of these estimates were presented in \cite{K}.
 The form of (3.6) together with expressions (3.7), (3.8), (3.9) and (3.10) is based on a new description related with the form and the structure of diagrams $\CG$.
 It gives a considerable simplification and powerful improvement of the general approach used in \cite{K}.
 The rigorous proof of Lemma 3.3 answers a number of questions that arise when reading papers \cite{R,S}.
 We prove Lemma 3.3 in Section 5.

 The results of Lemma 3.3 are sufficient to get the upper bound of the leading term of (2.5) and to show that the contribution of those of walks that have multiple edges and that have bounded maximal exit degree $\CD (\CW_{2s} ) \le n^{\epsilon}$ with certain $\epsilon$ vanishes in the limit $n\to\infty$ (see Section 4).
-To study the family of walks such that $\CD(\CW_{2s})> n^{\epsilon}$, we need to consider in more details the properties of corresponding graphs.
+To study the family of walks such that $\CD(\CW_{2s})> n^{\epsilon}$, we need to consider the properties of corresponding graphs in more details.